-Both state statute, 49-4-601 and 49-4-602 for example, as well as the Court Rules and the Gibson Decree address the contents of a petition and specify the procedures that must be followed in initiating judicial procedures.
+Both W. Va.
+Codes, §49-4-601 and §49-4-602 for example, as well as the Court Rules and the Gibson Decree address the contents of a petition and specify the procedures that must be followed in initiating judicial procedures.